MicrosoftDocs/msteams-docs/msteams-platform/tutorials/get-started-yeoman.md

 ### Install a code editor

-You also need a code editor, feel free to use whatever text editor you prefer.
-However most of this documentation and screenshots refer to using [Visual Studio Code](https://code.visualstudio.com).
+You need a code editor.
+Most of this documentation and images refer to using [Visual Studio Code](https://code.visualstudio.com).
+However, feel free to use whatever text editor you prefer.

 ### Install Yeoman and Gulp CLI

-To be able to scaffold projects using the Teams generator you need to install the Yeoman tool as well as the Gulp CLI task manager.
+To be able to scaffold projects using the Teams generator you need to install the Yeoman tool and the Gulp CLI task manager.

 Open up a command prompt and type the following: